potherca-blog/takeaway-homework-assignment/README.md

   selector, the pipe charater is used as a namespace separator.
 - I have chosen to us BEM as the naming scheme for CSS classes.
 - As part of the sample application branding I have added a logo.
+- Thuisbezorgd.nl uses jQuery `1.12.4`.
+I have choosen to use jQuery too, instead of vanilla JS.
+I did choose to use a newer version.
+- I have chosen to have the restaurants sorted by "Top Restaurant" by default as this makes the most sense from a business perspective.
+- Instead of also implementing a server-side application, I have choosen to generate the JSON responses such an application would return.